Challenging a No-Contest Will

 The Court of Appeals reversed the ruling declining to enforce the no-contest provision of the trust against the Roberts.

 If you have questions about challenging a no-contest will in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.